Brimonidine/ timolol drops

-Brimonidine/timolol drops is used for:
+Brimonidine/ timolol drops are used for:

 Treating increased pressure in the eye (ocular hypertension) and open-angle glaucoma.
 It may also be used for other conditions as determined by your doctor.

-Do NOT use brimonidine/timolol drops if:
+Do NOT use brimonidine/ timolol drops if:

 - you are allergic to any ingredient in brimonidine/timolol drops